khubo/choo-todo/readme.md

 This is by no means a 'gold standard' project - but there should be enough here to get you going if you're serious about ES6, Webpack and Choo.Js

 Files in the src folder will be processed on build and put into the public folder.
-Don't delete the index.html in the public folder!

 ## Current Features: